ezbc/ezbc.github.io/_posts/2015-08-07-hidden-table-proposal.md

 ### Type of wood

-I recommend using a maple or cherry, a combination of maple and cherry, or red or white oak.
+I recommend using maple or cherry, a combination of maple and cherry, or red or white oak.
 Below are examples of each

 + [maple](http://www.robinsonwoodworking.com/uploads/2/6/0/8/26086855/1167322_orig.jpg)